ONE year after a report that warned of a "downward spiral of

 report envisages that giving will be restructured in the next four

-years, and that many parishes will see a "significant change" in
+years, with many parishes seeing a "significant change" in their

-their share.
-On Tuesday, Bishop Lowson said that he hoped that, by
+share.
+On Tuesday, Bishop Lowson said that he hoped that by being

-being "generous but not irresponsible" with the historic assets of
+"generous but not irresponsible" with the historic assets of the

-the diocese, it would be possible to "kick-start a culture of
+diocese, it would be possible to "kickstart a culture of

 On Tuesday, Sue Slater, a lay representative of the diocese on